 A partner participating in the CSP program can either choose to be a Direct CSP or an Indirect CSP.
 While in Microsoft Direct CSP model, the partner has a direct relationship with Microsoft, in the Indirect model, the partner deals with a Microsoft distributor.

-Overall, the CSP program is not just about direct or indirect selling, rather it takes into the picture the level of investment each partner makes in support of their CSP business.
+Overall, the CSP program is not just about direct or indirect selling, it also takes into picture the level of investment a partner can make to support his cloud business.

-Here, the Direct provider must make significant investments to grow their CSP model that include building own IP (Intellectual Property), automated service delivery provisioning, providing managed services, first level customer support and software.
+A direct provider must make a significant investment to grow his CSP business that includes building own IP (Intellectual Property), automated service delivery provisioning, providing managed services, first level customer support and software.

 Here’s a quick look at the requirements of both the models: